Running with Iron Deficiency Anaemia: Conquering a Half Marathon

 Hydration & Monitoring

-- Adequate Hydration: Staying properly hydrated during runs can help maintain blood volume and reduce the concentration of components that contribute to hemolysis.
+1. Adequate Hydration: Staying properly hydrated during runs can help maintain blood volume – maintaining blood volume is crucial to helping reduce symptoms of iron-deficiency anemia.

 I let myself suffer for too long before getting my bloods checked.
 By then, my Ferritin was at 3.7(normal range 100!) – sometimes we can feel a burden or fussing over nothing, but when Iron Deficiency Anemia kicks in, it can really affect our quality of life and take months to reverse.
 So make sure to put yourself, your health and wellbeing first.
 Doctor’s are there to help and support us.